Search and Society: Reimagining Information Access for Radical Futures: Background

-Transparency in IR covers a broad range of scenarios and concerns.
-Examples include transparency about how specific components of the system behave (\eg, query reformulation~\citep{muramatsu2001transparent} and ranking~\citep{singh2019exs, verma2019lirme, singh2018posthoc, zhuang2020interpretable, chios2021helping, choi2020interpreting, singh2018interpreting, volske2021towards, hamilton2021axiomatic}) and how data subjects are represented in search results (\eg,~\citep{biega2017learning, li2022exposing}).
-Transparency needs may specifically arise in the context of how information and knowledge access systems modulate \emph{what} and \emph{who} get exposure and influence how we see ourselves and others~\citep{cortinas2024through}.
-Different notions of transparency may be relevant here, including but not limited to: System transparency (\ie, how does the system work?), procedural transparency (\ie, in what social norms and processes is the system use embedded?), or transparency of outcomes (\ie, what is the impact of the system's use on individuals and society?).
-New transparency needs~\citep{liao2023ai} may also arise in the context of emerging technologies, such as large language models (LLMs)~\citep{openai2023gpt4, thoppilan2022lamda, chowdhery2022palm, touvron2023llama}.
-However, an important question that all transparency research must contend with is: \emph{transparency towards what end?} Some works (\eg,~\citep{polley2021towards, schmitt2022designing}) motivate transparency as a means to increase user trust in the system.
+Similarly, an important question that all transparency research must contend with is: \emph{transparency towards what end?} Some works~\citep{polley2021towards, schmitt2022designing} motivate transparency as a means to increase user trust in the system.
 However, we should be critical of whether that trust is warranted, or whether transparency mechanisms could in fact draw users into a false sense of safety and distract them from noticing how the system surveils them and subtly manipulates their behavior~\citep{ravenscraft2020spot, morrison2021dark}.
 Indeed, \citet{hollanek2023ai} argue that ``only the sort of transparency that arises from critique---a method of theoretical examination that, by revealing pre-existing power structures, aims to challenge them---can help us produce technological systems that are less deceptive and more just''.
 It is that kind of critical reflection that we believe should inform transparency research in IR and lead the community towards explicit goals to challenge power (\eg, the power that system owners hold over users) and safeguard user agency.